aldryncore/start/README.md

 [![Travis](https://img.shields.io/travis/aldryncore/start.svg?style=flat-square)](https://travis-ci.org/aldryncore/start)
 [![PyPI](https://img.shields.io/pypi/v/start.svg?style=flat-square)](https://pypi.python.org/pypi/start/)

-Very simple command to start a single process from a Procfile.
+Command to start a single process from a Procfile.

+``start`` does shell variable expansion for the command string and starts the command with ``exec``.
+This means that the command will be the only thing running and will receive any signals sent to it directly.

 Installation: